barlog-m/spt-andern/README.md

 Idea of this mod is to rebalance a bit the game for better single player experience.

-* Gives PMC bots decent weapon from handmade presets.
+-   Gives PMC bots decent weapon from handmade presets.

-* Gives PMC good gear.
+-   Gives PMC good gear.
 Every PMC wear armor, helmet, rig, headphones, face cover and glasses.

-* Gives PMC better backpack loot.

-* Generates PMC with levels in configurable range.
+-   Generates PMC with levels in configurable range.

-* Add trader that sell you couple weapon modules to make weapon until level 15 a bit less crap.
+-   Add trader that sell you couple weapon modules to make weapon until level 15 a bit less crap.
 And sells you keys for quests witch hard to find because of high randomness of loot in the game.

-* Mod allows to change Flea Market access level.
+-   Mod allows to change Flea Market access level.
 Config parameter `fleaMinUserLevel`.
 You can increase it to level 42 to add more sense to looting because with Flea you can easy just buy everything your need for craft and hideout update.

-* Mod allows to increase static and loose loot multipliers.
+-   Mod allows to increase static and loose loot multipliers.
 Options `looseLootMultiplier` and `staticLootMultiplier`.

-* Mod increase keys and cards spawn chance.
+-   Mod increase keys and cards spawn chance.

 Weapon and gear split by tiers.
 Tiers is described in `preset_name/preset.json` file.
-Mod has two presets *meta* and *live*.
-Choise *live* if you want more veraity and close to live Tarkov expirience.
+Mod has two presets _meta_ and _live_.
+Choise _live_ if you want more veraity and close to live Tarkov expirience.

 You can disable PMC bot level generator with option `pmcLevel`.